 Inter Region Connect

 Datapath.io’s engineering team recently came up with a super easy solution to create secure, reliable and optimized VPC peering connections with reserved bandwidth.
 We call it the IRC (Inter-region Connect).
-The IRC integrates multiple networks in a marketplace of sorts, where AWS users can pick and choose the networks they want their VPCs to communicate over, the bandwidth they require and deploy security on top of it, all in a matter of minutes.
+The IRC integrates multiple networks in a marketplace, where AWS users can pick and choose the networks they want their VPCs to communicate over, the bandwidth they require and deploy security on top of it, all in a matter of minutes.

 By ensuring that the traffic exchange between AWS VPCs is restricted to a single transit provider, Datapath.io dramatically reduces the probability of it hitting a congested internet highway.
 The ability to reserve bandwidth for VPC to VPC communication also avoids issues around over-provisioning and packet loss.